 The USB controller has 4K (4096 bytes) of DPSRAM (Dual Port SRAM).
 The DPSRAM is used to store control registers and data buffers.
-The DPSRAM is accessible as a 32-bit wide memory at address 0 of the USB controller (0x50100000).
+From the AHB-Lite bus this is 32-bit wide memory with DWORD, WORD and BYTES accesses supported.